What is Supply Chain Security?

 - Vulnerable Transitive Dependencies: A library you use depends on another library that has a critical vulnerability (like Log4j), compromising your application indirectly.

-Real-World Example: Log4Shell (2021) The Log4Shell vulnerability in the ubiquitous Java logging library Log4j demonstrates the massive reach of dependency threats.
-A critical flaw in how the library processed log messages allowed attackers to execute arbitrary code remotely (RCE) simply by sending a specific text string to a vulnerable server.
+Real-World Example: Log4Shell (2021) The Log4Shell vulnerability demonstrates the massive reach of dependency threats and the importance of supply chain security.
+A critical flaw in how the ubiquitous Java logging library Log4j processed log messages allowed attackers to execute arbitrary code remotely (RCE) simply by sending a specific text string to a vulnerable server.

 Impact: Because Log4j was embedded as a dependency in millions of applications—from iCloud and Steam to enterprise software—the vulnerability left a vast portion of the internet exposed.
 It forced organizations globally to pause development and scramble to patch deep chains of transitive dependencies.